walidbosso/React-native-projects/README.md

 ## Issues

-If you encounter any issues or have suggestions, please open an issue on the [Issues](https://github.com/walidbosso/Nodejs_playground/issues) page.
+If you encounter any issues or have suggestions, please open an issue on the [Issues](https://github.com/walidbosso/React-native-projects/issues) page.

-Thank you for exploring! 🚀
+Thank you for exploring the Node.js Playground! 🚀

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 <div align="center">